barbara42/Dar_One/docs/src/getting_started.md

 - gfortran
 - netcdf

 For the Julia code, you will need to install julia and the following packages
 - OrderedCollections
 - Suppressor
 - ClimateModels
 - NCDatasets

-These dependencies are also listed in the file at the top level of `Dar_One/packages.jl`.
+The Julia dependencies are also listed in the file at the top level of `Dar_One/packages.jl`.
 You can automatically install the Julia dependencies by running `julia packages.jl`.

 If you get errors when building the model, see the [MITgcm getting started guide](https://mitgcm.readthedocs.io/en/latest/getting_started/getting_started.html#) to help troubleshoot.